 One of the most significant benefits of having a knowledge base is that it’s available 24/7.
 Your customers don’t need to wait until business hours or until an agent is available to find the answers they need.
 This availability is especially helpful if a large portion of your customer base is international since they’re in a different time zone than your agents.
 The best part?
 They can access your knowledge base from any device, including mobile.
 And that’s huge.

 According to SmartInsights’ 2018 Search Engine Statistics, over half of all global web traffic is mobile.

 With so many people out there using smartphones to access the web, a mobile-friendly knowledge base can be just the solution you need to meet their expectations.
 They’ll appreciate that they can get quick answers when they need them and where they need them from the device that they use most often.

 If you’re in the SaaS world, you know just how important great customer service truly is.
 And you probably get a ton of support tickets each day from customers.
 But did you know that a knowledge base can help you provide better support and lower your ticket volumes all while helping you with other efforts, like marketing?

-A knowledge base software can take your SaaS customer support to the next level.
+A helpdesk knowledgebase software can take your SaaS customer support to the next level.
 Focus on building a comprehensive knowledge base that will continually satisfy your customers, all while providing tons of unexpected benefits like customer insights, improved SEO, and more.